tiltime/livingos-frontend-challenge-2019/README.md

 - Typescript is a plus.

 ## How to submit
 Fork this repository and send your repo to hireme@thelivingos.com when you're done an assignment.

+## Contact
-And also when you have a question.
-Feel free to contact us.
+if you have any further questions, please feel free to contact us on hireme@thelivingos.com